 Linklater draws on all the tricks he’s developed over his two decades of work; indeed, Boyhood echoes individual Linklater films at various points, especially as Mason, the boy of the title, heads toward adolescence.
 Linklater has always been our most important poet of teenage angst and possibility.
 As Mason, the boy of the title, begins to make his rounds through Texas coffee shops, taking drugs and philosophizing with his stunning girlfriend, we experience the ghosts of Linklater past: from Slacker to the Before Sunrise series.

 If to me there is an essential immaturity to Linklater’s vision, there’s no denying he’s done dazzling work here.
 When an aged Patricia Arquette weeps at the kitchen table contemplating Mason's departure to college, the jokes she makes about her imminent death (“Haven’t you skipped over about 40 years, Mom?,” Mason joshes back) work on a conventional "empty nest" level about pathetic middle aged women.
 But Arquette is so committed, and her physical aging so achingly evident, that we also seem to be experiencing the Sublime, that is, to confront our own oblivion, all that we cannot comprehend.
+By somehow packing an enormous amount of raw life into his novels, Tolstoy expanded the possibilities of the realistic novel.
+By the conclusion of Boyhood, the comparison Linklater himself has invoked doesn’t seem like such a stretch; he really has managed to infuse American filmmaking with some much needed oxygen.

 Finding Vivian Maier (2013), directed by John Maloof and Charlie Siskel.